leonardogolinelli/lineageVI/docs/installation.rst

    cd lineageVI
    pip install -e .

-LineageVI requires Python 3.8+ and the following packages:
+LineageVI requires Python 3.9+ and the following packages: PyTorch, NumPy, Pandas, Scanpy, AnnData, scVelo, Matplotlib, and scikit-learn.
-- PyTorch
-- NumPy
-- Pandas
-- Scanpy
-- AnnData
-- scVelo
-- Matplotlib
-- scikit-learn

 These will be installed automatically when you install LineageVI.